DumpySquare/apm-ilx-sql-challenge/README.md

 <img width="800px" src="img/9.png"/>

 Click on the index.js file on the left.
-On the right panel, update the SQL Server connection variables.
+On the right panel, update the SQL Server connection variables at minimum.
+If you need to alter the SQL Server queries that are called from this extension, you may also do so.
 Click Save File, then click Reload From Workspace.
 Click OK on the dialog that follows.

 <img width="800px" src="img/10.png"/>